10 Tips for SEO Press Releases

 Wrong.
 While readers may appreciate the directness of the headline, you’re missing out on the chance to offer them something more substantial.
 “Store Food for Years with the Cryogenic Capabilities of New Refrigerators from ColdCo.”

-Now which of those titles are more likely to catch readers’ interest?
+Which of those titles is more likely to catch readers’ interest?

 2. Focus on the basics.